 What type of products are allowed?

 Cannabis extracts containing at least five milligrams of either cannabidiol (CBD) or THC-A and no more than 10 milligrams of THC per dose are permitted.
 Patients can obtain preparations such as capsules, sprays, tinctures, oils, creams, gels, lozenges, patches, troches, suppositories, lollipops, and inhalation products.
-Cannabis in its natural, plant-based form (such as its flower) will become available to patients on July 1, 2021.
+Cannabis in its natural, plant-based form (such as its flower) became available to patients on July 1, 2021.

-Do I have to register?
+Do patients have to register?

-Yes.
+While the law will no longer require a patient, parent, or legal guardian to obtain registration from the Board, an optional registration card for medical cannabis may be obtained for $50.
 Registration applications for patients, parents/legal guardians, and physicians are available through the Board of Pharmacy.
 The fee for each registrant will be $50.

 Who can issue the certifications?